-While now, a basically built out community, the Village has expanded from its original borders and is currently bounded roughly by Saint Mary’s Road to the east, Midlothian Road on the west, Route 137 to the north, and Hollister Drive to the south.
-Libertyville is today a modern community which embraces its important history.
+While now, a basically built out community, the Village has expanded from its original borders and is currently bound roughly by Saint Mary’s Road to the east, Midlothian Road on the west, Route 137 to the north, and Hollister Drive to the south.
+Libertyville today is a modern community that embraces its important history.

 Vardin's Grove to Independence Grove

-The history of modern Libertyville begins in the early 1830s when English settler George Vardin and his family arrived in what is now Libertyville.
-The small settlement which soon developed was known as "Vardin's Grove."
-In 1836, during the Independence Day celebration, area residents voted to call their town "Independence Grove."
+The history of modern Libertyville begins in the early 1830s when English settler George Vardin and his family arrived to the area.
+The small settlement that developed was known as "Vardin's Grove."
+In 1836, during the Independence Day celebration, area residents voted to rename the town "Independence Grove."

 Mail service from Chicago to Milwaukee was established in 1836, prompting area residents to petition for a post office.
 The request was granted and the first post office was established in the former Vardin cabin on April 16, 1837.
 The Village was also registered under the name "Libertyville" on that day because an Independence Grove post office already existed in the state at that time.